Sofia Aniceto » Members

 Here you can find a list of all ARCTOS members and PhD students.
 In the drop-down menu you can either select the member status or the institution the member belongs to.

-Using Unmanned Aerial Vehicles (UAVs) for marine mammal surveys in Arctic and sub-Arctic regions.
+- PhD – Unmanned aerial vehicles for marine mammal surveys in arctic and sub-arctic regions.

 Relevant scientific publications:

 - Verfuss U.K., Aniceto A.S., Harris D., Gillespie D., Fielding S., Jiminez G., Johnston P., Plunkett R. (2018).
 A review of autonomous vehicles for the detection and monitoring of marine fauna.
 Marine Pollution Bulletin 140: 17-29 doi.org/10.1016/j.marpolbul.2019.01.009.

 - Aniceto A.S., Biuw M., Lindstrøm U., Solbø S.A., Broms F., Carroll J. (2018).
 Monitoring marine mammals using unmanned aerial vehicles (UAVs): quantifying detection certainty.
 Ecosphere 9(3): e02122 doi:10.1002/ecs2.2122.

 - Aune M., Aniceto A.S., Biuw M., Daase M., Falk-Petersen S., Leu E., Ottersen C.A.M., Sagerup K., Camus L. (2018).
 Seasonal ecology in ice covered Arctic seas – considerations for spill response decision making.
 Marine Environmental Research 141: 275-288.